 - 291.1 This section addresses Independence requirements for Assurance Engagements that are not Audit Engagements or Review Engagements.
 Additional Independence requirements for Audit and Review Engagements are addressed in Section 290.
 If the Assurance Client is also an Audit Client or Review Client, the requirements in Section 290 also apply to the Firm, Network Firms and members of the Audit Team or Review Team.
-In certain circumstances involving Assurance Engagements where the assurance report includes a restriction on use and distribution and provided certain conditions are met, the Independence requirements in this section may be modified as provided in 291.21 to 291.27. - Assurance Engagements are designed to enhance intended users' degree of confidence about the outcome of the evaluation or measurement of a subject matter against criteria.
-The International Framework for Assurance Engagements (the Assurance Framework) issued by the International Auditing and Assurance Standards Board describes the elements and objectives of an Assurance Engagement and identifies Engagements to which International Standards on Assurance Engagements (ISAEs) apply.
+In certain circumstances involving Assurance Engagements where the assurance report includes a restriction on use and distribution and provided certain conditions are met, the Independence requirements in this section may be modified as provided in 291.21 to 291.27. - 291.2 Assurance Engagements are designed to enhance intended users' degree of confidence about the outcome of the evaluation or measurement of a subject matter against criteria.
+Framework for Assurance Engagements issued by the AUASB describes the elements and objectives of an Assurance Engagement and identifies engagements to which Auditing and Assurance Standards apply.
 For a description of the elements and objectives of an Assurance Engagement, refer to the Assurance Framework. - 291.3 Compliance with the fundamental principle of objectivity requires being independent of Assurance Clients.
 In the case of Assurance Engagements, it is in the public interest and, therefore, required by this Code of Ethics, that members of Assurance Teams and Firms be independent of Assurance Clients and that any threats that the Firm has reason to believe are created by a Network Firm's interests and relationships be evaluated.
-In addition, when the Assurance Team knows or has reason to believe that a relationship or circumstance involving a Related Entity of the Assurance Client is relevant to the evaluation of the Firm's Independence from the Client, the Assurance Team shall include that Related Entity when identifying and evaluating threats to Independence and applying appropriate safeguards.
+In addition, when the Assurance Team knows or has reason to believe that a relationship or circumstance involving a Related Entity of the Assurance Client is relevant to the evaluation of the Firm's Independence from the client, the Assurance Team shall include that Related Entity when identifying and evaluating threats to Independence and applying appropriate safeguards.